Our research is editorially independent but we may earn a commission for purchases made through our links.

-While Florida boasts an array of world-famous theme park attractions, it is also home to an array of small-town charms that are perfect for a weekend of escaping the hustle and bustle of everyday life.
+While Florida boasts an array of world-famous theme park attractions, it is also home to an array of charming small-towns that are perfect for a weekend of escaping the hustle and bustle of everyday life.
 Kick back and relax and experience the quaint charm and slower pace of life that these small towns offer, where you can soak up the sunshine, explore the city’s rich history and shop for antique treasures.
-Immerse yourself in the friendly atmosphere and reconnect with nature at one of Florida’s coolest small cities that are perfect for a weekend getaway in fall.
+Immerse yourself in the friendly atmosphere and reconnect with nature at one of Florida’s coolest small cities that are perfect for a weekend getaway in the fall.

 YOU'RE ALL SET!

 Look out for our newsletters in your inbox soon.

 Located on Amelia Island, Fernandina Beach is a quaint area that has been a local favorite for multiple generations.
 Meander through the city’s downtown area to discover boutique shops and quaint restaurants, while history buffs will want to visit Fort Clinch State Park to see the Civil War-era fortress or the Amelia Island Museum of History to learn about the island’s past.
 Spend an afternoon golfing, horseback riding on the beach, or spotting wildlife on a kayaking tour, and then wind down at a charming bed and breakfast.